afialapis/arredemo/README.md

 ### `doc_versions`

-Array of values of the versions of your package you want to show Docs for.
+Optional array of values of the versions of your package you want to show Docs for.

+Current version (repo time, not necessarily published yet) will be taken by default.

 ### `md.strip_details_tag` and `md.keep_summary_content`